russellcameronthomas/library/index.md

 **Description**

-This library site is a authoring workbench, containing documents that are in the process of being created and revised.
+This site is primarily an authoring workbench which contains documents that are in the process of being created and revised.
 The Blog is a chronological journal of the process and observations along the way.
-The goal is to help us learn new topics and tools (e.g. probabilistic programming) and to explore interesting and challenging applications.
+Each blog post is more or less frozen in time.
+Overall, the goal is to help you and me learn new topics and tools (e.g. probabilistic programming) and to explore interesting and challenging applications.

 The intended audience both academia and industry.
-To make them widely accessible, the writing style is mostly tutorial and semi-informal.
+The writing style is mostly tutorial and informal.
 References and citations are included for people who want to dive deeper.

 Because the documents and pages are work-in-progress and perpetually changing, I recommend *against* citing them or hyperlinking to specific web pages.
 When they reach a point of completion, I'll post them in online archive services.